Samathingamajig/ap-score-hider/README.md

 ## 🚫 Uninstallation

-If you don't want to use this script anymore, you can uninstall it anytime.
+If you don't want to use this extension/script anymore, you can uninstall it anytime.

+If you installed the Chrome extension, just go to `chrome://extensions` and click "Remove" on the AP® Score Hider card.

+If you installed the userscript with Tampermonkey,

 - Navigate to the Tampermonkey dashboard (click the extension icon in the top right, then click "Dashboard" at the bottom of the popup)
 - Click the trashcan on the right side of the page